Choosing a Natural Gas Supplier - Pennsylvania

-Compare National Fuel's current gas commodity charge listed on the back of your gas bill under Gas Supply Charges with the rate offered by other eligible suppliers: The current commodity charge is $0.58601 per ccf.
+Compare National Fuel's current gas commodity charge listed on the back of your gas bill under Gas Supply Charges with the rate offered by other eligible suppliers: The current total price to compare is $0.39667 per ccf.
 This rate is typically adjusted quarterly (February, May, August, and November) to the commodity market price.

 Questions to Ask Gas Suppliers

 When considering natural gas suppliers, you should use the same thorough approach you take in contracting other services for your home or business.
 The more research you do, the more educated your decision will be.
 Here is a list of questions designed to help you make a choice that is right for you: